saitokouna/hfiref0x_SyscallTables/README.md

 * sstc -h -d OnlyW10
 * sstc -h -w

+# 3rd party code usage
+Uses Zydis x86/x86-64 disassembler and code generation library (https://github.com/zyantific/zydis)

 # Build

 Composer source code written in C#.
-In order to build from source you need Microsoft Visual Studio version 2017 and higher and .NET Framework version 4.5 and higher.
-Both scg and wscg source code written in C. In order to build from source you need Microsoft Visual Studio version 2017 with SDK 17763 installed and higher.
+In order to build from source you need Microsoft Visual Studio version 2022 and higher and .NET Framework version 4.5 and higher.
+Both scg and wscg source code written in C. In order to build from source you need Microsoft Visual Studio version 2022 with SDK 19041 or higher installed.

 # Authors